 With over 30 years of experience at the Sheriff’s Office it’s been my honor to be part of developing an amazing, effective team of professionals to protect all who live, work and visit Washington County.
 Those professionals do excellent, challenging work and I admire and appreciate their sacrifices.
 Together, we maintain a highly professional focus, reinforced by our commitment to meet high industry standards in law enforcement and jail operations to include:

 - International accreditation from the Commission on Accreditation for Law Enforcement Agencies (CALEA).
 Our most recent inspection earned the Accreditation with Excellence Award under the more rigorous Gold Star assessment process.
-We are one of only two CALEA accredited agencies in Oregon.
+We are one of only three CALEA accredited agencies in Oregon.

 - Accreditation of Jail health care by the National Commission on Corrections Health Care.

 - Compliance with Oregon Jail Standards Program inspections.
 Earlier this year our Jail team earned a 100% passing rate on all standards, which number over 300.